bsotomayorg/AVAR-unity/README.md

             )). ].
 ```

 This will create a Service which evaluates and sends responses to unity application on Hololens.
-This response contains a geometrical description of each object created in Pharo Roassal and Woden Engine.

-This will create a Service which evaluates and sends responses to unity application on Hololens.
 This response contains geometrical description of each object created in Pharo Roassal and Woden Engine.

 **3.2.
 IP Setting in the Unity App**